rachyrachyrach/Bark-at-the-moon-paranormal-research/README.md

     *please note I ran out of time and can only display data by year.

-You will need an api key.
+1. You will need an api key.
 It is free on [Gov api](https://api.data.gov/signup/)

+2. add your api locally

 `export FBI_API_KEY="your-api-key-here"`